LED Light Therapy and Arthritic Pain: What You Should Know

 If you have ever suffered from the effects of either osteoarthritis or rheumatoid arthritis, then you know the pain and discomfort this disease can cause.
 But there is a non-invasive, non-pharmaceutical alternative to treating arthritic pain that goes beyond medication and ointment you rub on your skin; LED red and infrared light therapy.

 Those suffering from arthritic pain could no doubt benefit from using LED red and near-infrared light therapy that is FDA-cleared to treat the pain associated with arthritis.
-Light therapy works by boosting cellular energy to encourage and enhance the body’s ability to heal itself from the inside out.
+Red light therapy works by boosting cellular energy to encourage and enhance the body’s ability to heal itself from the inside out.

 The Celluma Difference